oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 ```

 ## A.4 Query features
 Implementation of query Openc2 is required.
-The query features Command is intended to enable the Openc2 producer to determine the capabilities of the Actuator.
+The query features Command is intended to enable the Openc2 Producer to determine the capabilities of the Actuator.
 The query features Command can also be used to check the status of the Actuator.

 ### A.4.1 No query items set
 This Command uses query features with no query items to verify that the Actuator is functioning.